The Rolex Forums The Rolex Watch

 I don’t disagree.
 I suppose my concern is that if the AD network went away, I would have to drive 6-7 hours to simply try on a new model on exhibition.
 Unless, of course, they decide to slowly replace the current ADs with new Bucherer/Tournaeu locations.

-Midlifegoals is offline Reply With Quote
+Midlifegoals is online now Reply With Quote

 Old 25 August 2023, 09:57 AM #108